"To advance through research, education and symposia, an increased public awareness of the Cape Fear region's unique history."

 Sir---Since my last dispatch I have visited all the points in

 prisoners could be found.
 I have circulated as widely as

 the discharge of their duty could obtain transportation

-to their respective commands within
+to their respective commands within the Confederacy.

-with reliable gentlemen at Windsor, Niagara, Toronto and Montreal
+gentlemen at Windsor, Niagara, Toronto and Montreal

 to forward such, as from time to time may require this

 assistance, as far as Halifax, from which point they will

 be sent to Messrs.
 Weir & Company to Bermuda.
 The system

 thus organized will provide for the return of any ordinary

 With the highest respect, etc.,